Columbus LGBTQ Discrimination Attorney

 Even though it is technically still legal in Ohio to be fired based on your sexual orientation, employers should not be able to discriminate on the basis of gender.
 Without question, more needs to be done to strengthen LGBTQ workplace protections in Ohio and throughout the United States.
 There are currently large and unacceptable gaps in protection.
 Groups like Equality Ohio are working with legislators to pass a bill to end this discrimination.
 Employers should never discriminate against employees or applicants who may not conform to an employer’s gender stereotypes or who otherwise exhibit gender non-conforming behavior.

-Contact our Columbus LGBTQ Discrimination Attorney for a FREE consultation
+Contact our Columbus LGBTQ Discrimination Attorney Today

 At Coffman Legal, our Columbus employment law attorney has the skills and legal knowledge needed to handle the full range of LGBTQ discrimination cases.
 If you believe you have experienced LGBTQ discrimination based on your sexual orientation or gender identity at work, we are here to help.